jcnelson/poxl/citycoin-prd.md

 **City Leaders:** provide a new source of funding and encourage constituent participation in designated use of funds

-**Citizens:** provide a method to invest directly in the city through mining of the city coin, purchase of the city coin, and holding/Stacking of the city coin
+**Citizens:** provide a method to invest directly in the city through mining of the CityCoin, purchase of the CityCoin, and holding/Stacking of the CityCoin

-**Corporations:** provide a method to invest directly in the city through mining of the city coin, purchase of the city coin, and holding/Stacking of the city coin
+**Corporations:** provide a method to invest directly in the city through mining of the CityCoin, purchase of the CityCoin, and holding/Stacking of the CityCoin

-**External Supporters:** provide a method to invest directly in the city through mining of the city coin, purchase of the city coin, and holding/Stacking of the city coin
+**External Supporters:** provide a method to invest directly in the city through mining of the CityCoin, purchase of the CityCoin, and holding/Stacking of the CityCoin

 ### Market Assessment and Target Demographics